 God is spirit, and has a spiritual heart.
 Can a flesh and blood person come to have a spiritual heart, a heart that is after God's own heart, while living in the flesh?

-Ministers, teachers and brethren of the churches of God, continually teach that God's saints cannot have a spiritual heart until the resurrection.
+Ministers, teachers and brethren of the churches of God, and the churches of today's accepted Christianity continually teach that God's saints cannot have a spiritual heart until the resurrection.
 Is this true?

 Why have they come to this erroneous conclusion and believe that this is the teaching of God's Word?
 They have come to this satanic teaching because of the examples that have been set before them by their worshipped church leaders and its ministry, who lived their lives by following and be dominated by the flesh, by having hearts that have never really crucified all the ways of the flesh.
 It is true that flesh and blood cannot enter God's kingdom, I Cor.
 15:50.
 Christ's Word also teaches that a flesh and blood minded heart of a church member cannot likewise enter God's kingdom, meaning a heart that lives and dwells on the flesh and pursuit of flesh cannot enter God's kingdom, Rom.
 8:1-14.
 So today ministers and teachers, because of their erroneous teaching that all members are sinners, and teach and pattern their lives after the ways of sin and the following of the flesh, by believing a false belief that this was the example set by Paul, all the apostles, David, Abraham and other spiritual fathers of Scripture, who were all led and powered by God's Holy Spirit who had God and Christ living in them.

 Does God say His called and chosen children must have a spiritual body before they can have a spiritual heart?